ABM4ALL/Melodie/docs/source/install.rst

 Dependency Note
 ---------------
-Abmarl has the following dependencies
+Melodie has the following dependencies

 * Python 3.7 or Python3.8
-* Tensorflow 2.4+
+* numpy
-* Ray 1.2.0
+* pandas
 * matplotlib
-* seaborn